danelowe/blog/source/posts/2015-02-05-simple-and-robust-nginx-config-for-magento.html.markdown

 P.S.
 I actually have these files as part of my repository, and change nginx.conf to include them

-P.P.S **Don't forget to setup Magento to use the static asset servers, and make sure to whitelist your sitemaps and any product feeds you may have**
+P.P.S **Don't forget to setup Magento to use the static asset servers, ensure your CORS setup works, and make sure to whitelist your sitemaps and any product feeds or google verification pages you may have**